UPB-Admin/ansible-keycloak/README.md

       directory, and the `custom` name is specified as the parameter above, the files inside the repository's `theme` directory will be copied to Keycloak's `themes/custom` directory);
+  - `keycloak_custom_modules`: A list of custom modules to compile and install in Keycloak.
+The modules are compiled using `maven` and the resulting `jar` artifact is copied in the `deployments` directory in Keycloak.
+For each custom module you must specify the following paramters:
+    - `name`: Name of the custom module; this name will be used to create a directory to clone to repository into, so we recommend using dashes between words (e.g. `custom-module`);
+    - `url`: URL to the git repository that hosts the custom module;
+    - `version`: Version the repository should be set to (e.g. `HEAD`, a branch name, a tag name);
+    - `maven_extra_params`: A list of command line arguments to pass to maven;
+      this parameter is optional; if not set, the package is built using `maven package`.
   - `load_balancer_service`: The type of load balancer to install - either `nginx` or `haproxy` can be specified.